miriambudayr/tax-column/thought_log.md

 # Thought Log

 I almost always write thought logs when I develop.
+The log is written chronologically (the newest entries are at the bottom).

 # Tokenizers